Everything We Know About 'Russian Doll' Season 2

 When will Season 2 of Russian Doll be released?

 It’s likely that the earliest we’d be getting it is the first quarter of 2020, given how Netflix programming schedules usually work.
-Lyonne will be returning to Netflix soon, though, in the final season of Orange Is the New Black, which premiered on July 26.
+Lyonne most recently returned to Netflix in the final season of Orange Is the New Black, which premiered on July 26.
 In July, Lyonne told Deadline that she and Amy Poehler had begun talking about the new season but that they weren't officially "in the room" yet.

 Who will be in the cast of Russian Doll Season 2?